microcmsio/microcms-js-sdk/README.md

 const client = createClient({
   serviceDomain: "YOUR_DOMAIN", // YOUR_DOMAIN is the XXXX part of XXXX.microcms.io
   apiKey: "YOUR_API_KEY",
+  // retry: true // Retry attempts up to a maximum of two times.
   // customFetcher: fetch.bind(globalThis), // Provide a custom `fetch` implementation as an option });
 </script>